A/B Testing the Coffee Shop

 As I was waiting in line at the coffee shop that I work at most mornings, I noticed that the display typically reserved for doughnuts had been replaced with croissants.

 While that might seem like a small change, I began to wonder how and why they made the decision to switch.
 Was it because the doughnuts weren’t selling well?
-Was it based on a hunch that croissants might sell better or maybe the have better margins?
+Was it based on a hunch that croissants might sell better or maybe they have better margins?

 That got me thinking about how interesting it would be if small shop owners had a toolset that they could use to easily test small changes around their shop.
 If they could quickly get quantitative feedback about the performance of this test they could not only make more money but also make their patrons happier by serving the pastries they actually want to buy.